 With these instructions, the teacher clarified his role in the lesson and set the foundation for student-led discussion that would enable shared understanding and agreement.
 The teacher also demonstrates that he is aware of the importance of creating space for student to engage in dialogue.

-While students had not been familiar with these twelve talking points prior to this lesson, they quickly engaged in meaningful discussions suggesting that they were perhaps familiar with this type of activity.
+While students had not been familiar with these 12 talking points prior to this lesson, they quickly engaged in meaningful discussions suggesting that they were perhaps familiar with this type of activity.
 The nature of the task also seems to have contributed to the opening of dialogic space.
-The Talking Points task involves students engaged in discussion around controversial statements in an effort to determine their extent of agreement.
-The Talking Points tasks used in this lesson generated a lot of discussion around the extent to which the authors Singer and Rolston would agree or disagree with a list of statements, such as ‘Non-intentional physical processes can have more value’, ‘Plants have intrinsic moral value’, ‘Life is more valuable than happiness?’.
+The Talking Points task generated good discussion around the extent to which the authors Singer and Rolston would agree or disagree with a list of statements (see Appendix).

 Moreover, a strategy used by the teacher seems to have contributed to the creation of dialogic space.
 As shown in Excerpt 2, this strategy involved the teacher juxtaposing the “space” between student opinions.